nicole-mcg/RESTful-PHP/README.md

 ### `DatabaseConnection` (`$this->db`)
 Access database from within endpoints via `$this->db`.
 Methods in `DatabaseConnection`:

 - `verify_table(string $tableName)` - This will create the table with the specified name based on `rest-config.json`, if it doesn't already exist.
 It will also create the database if it doesn't exist.
-Use this for any tables used, at the start of your endpoint handlers.

 - `insert(string $tableName, array $values)` - Inserts the array into the specified table.
 The array's keys should match the column names of the table being inserted into